bahim22/react-ded-boiler/docs/ReactHowTo.md

-# Documentation for creating Components
+# Documentation for building a React App

 ---